stormpath/stormpath-console-guide/source/organizations.rst

 The `Organizations page <https://api.stormpath.com/ui2/index.html#/organizations>`__ contains the list of Organizations in your Stormpath Tenant.
 On this page you can quickly:

 - Search for Organizations in the top-right search box
-- :ref:`Add new Organizations <organizations-creating>` using the "Create Organization" button
+- :ref:`Add new Organizations <organizations-create>` using the "Create Organization" button
-- :ref:`Change the status of one or more Organizations <organizations-changing-status>` to: `Enabled` or `Disabled`
+- :ref:`Change the status of one or more Organizations <organizations-change-status>` to: `Enabled` or `Disabled`
-- :ref:`Delete one or more Organizations <organizations-deleting>`
+- :ref:`Delete one or more Organizations <organizations-delete>`
-- :ref:`Edit an Organization <Organizations-editing>`
+- :ref:`Edit an Organization <Organizations-edit>`

-Finding a Organization's URL
+Find a Organization's URL
 ================================

 To find an Organization's unique URL, first click on its name from the main list of Organizations.
 Its URL can be found at the top of the Organization's page, in the field marked "HREF".

 Clicking on this URL will open your Organization's information in JSON format and display it in your browser.

-.. _organizations-creating:
+.. _organizations-create:

-Creating Organizations
+Create Organizations
 ========================

 To create a new Organization, start by clicking on **Create Organization** in the top right of the main `Organizations page <https://api.stormpath.com/ui2/index.html#/organizations>`__.
 This will bring up the "Create Organization" dialog.